AlessMor/fusdb/README.md

 # fusdb
-FusionDB is a small toolkit for storing and validating fusion reactor scenarios.
+Fusdb is a small toolkit for storing and validating fusion reactor scenarios.
 Each scenario is described by a `reactor.yaml` containing metadata plus grouped parameters (geometry, plasma, power, etc.) and optional artifacts (e.g., profile files).
 Relations encoded in Python modules cross-check values, infer missing ones, and flag inconsistencies with configurable tolerances.

 ## What’s inside
 - A `Reactor` dataclass that normalizes inputs, applies constraint systems, and exposes a convenient Python API.